renebohne/websocket-opc/README.md

 ##HOW TO USE IT
+Open the connection on port 8888 with your web browser and you will see the 8x8 grid example by fadecandy.
+Just edit index.html in the static folder to fit your needs.

-You can try the HTML examples provided by [https://github.com/scanlime/fadecandy].
+You can also  try the HTML examples provided by [https://github.com/scanlime/fadecandy].
 Make sure to change the URL in the HTML file to match your server address and port 8080.